 Approximately 75 percent of SCWA's water supply comes from groundwater wells.
 SCWA pumps groundwater from the South American Sub-basin of the Sacramento Valley Groundwater Basin (identified locally as the Central Basin).
 This groundwater basin is not adjudicated.
-According to the Water Forum Agreement, the annual long-term sustainable yield of this basin is 273,000 acre-feet (SCWA 2011).
+As a signatory to the Water Forum Agreement, SCWA is committed to adhering to the According to the Water Forum Agreement, the annual long-term average sustainable yield of this basin is the Central Basin (273,000 acre-feet) (SCWA 2011).
+As shown in Table 3.10-2 in Section 3.10, "Hydrology and Water Quality," of this Recirculated Draft EIR, groundwater extraction has been within the Water Forum Agreement's sustainable yield from 2005 to 2015.
 (See Section 3.10, "Hydrology and Water Quality," for further discussion of groundwater conditions in the Central Basin.)